asshishkova/restaurant/README.md

 6. If you want to check manually how the program works with existing orders run `npx sequelize-cli db:seed:all` in `server/db` as well.
 7. In the main folder run `npm start`.
 8. Open `http://localhost:3000/api-docs/` and you will see the api description.
 You can use "try it out" and "execute" buttons.
 The are curl commands and request details as well.
-9. To run the unit tests stop the server and run `npm test`.
+9. To run the unit tests run `npm test` in the main folder.

-`npm run db:create:test`